 It may be necessary to set the temperature for the extruder at 40°C higher than the usual setting.
 This will also aid in reducing the chances of clogging.
 You may also reduce your fan speed so that you can avoid any thermal issues with the hardened steel nozzle.

 A carbon fiber filament contains little fibers that will not melt.
 Thus, the chances of clogging the nozzle are much higher.
 But, you can address this by reducing the retraction distance.

 Apart from that, you can also disable the retractions altogether.
 This is because it can increase the possibility of fiber buildup inside your extruder assembly.
 Reducing or disabling retraction settings can help you deal with the issue of clogging.

 Reducing Print Speeds for a More Consistent Print

-When you use a print speed that is slower, it can be advantageous for your carbon fiber filaments.
-It means less effort for your extruder.
+When you use a print speed that is slower, it can be advantageous because it means less effort for the extruder.
 Apart from that, small clogs can be pushed through the steel nozzle when they start forming.